 There is a certain room in a cave in Star Fox Adventures which requires you to pointlessly trek a longer path around the room even though the entrance and exit to the room are mere feet away from each other, all because a small amount of short grass stands between them.

 This room, as well as every other similar room in the game, is used to allow the game time to load the next area; using a Gameshark to hover over the grass, then walk through the tunnel on the other side, results in you seeing an area of nothing but sky, then the game freezing.

-The original Tomb Raider had doors which were quite literally a few pieces of 2 X 4 nailed together into a gate, barely as high as Lara was tall, and with plenty of room to go over top.
-Lara could not get past them without finding the switch to open them, even though she's strong enough to drag large crates and has a jumping ability to rival Mario.
+The original Tomb Raider had "doors" which were no more than a few two-by-fours nailed together into a gate, barely as high as Lara was tall, and with plenty of room to be climbed over.
+Lara couldn't get past them without finding the switch to open them, even though she's strong enough to drag large crates and has a jumping ability to rival Mario.

 In one level of Tomb Raider: Anniversary, you come across several cages.
 With vertical and horizontal bars, which look like they could be climbed like a ladder.
 Which you nevertheless cannot climb, for a game which features all sorts of climbing (and actual ladders) in other situations...

 The series as a whole frequently uses frictionless hills, indestructible fallen logs/doors, uncrossable water/quicksand, and impassable foliage.